-Median disposable income in EUROMOD is very close to the median disposable income reported by Eurostat, which can be seen from Table A8.
-Simulated median disposable income is lower only by 2% for years 2013/14 and 5% for 2014/2015.
-The Gini coefficient and interquartile ratio are lower by 3% and 6%, which indicates that incomes at the bottom of income distribution are overestimated in EUROMOD and/or that incomes at the higher end of distribution are underestimated.
+Median disposable income in EUROMOD equals the median disposable income reported by Eurostat, which can be seen from Table A8.
+Simulated median disposable income is lower only by 2% for years 2015/16.
+The Gini coefficient and interquartile ratio are lower by 3% and 6% for years 2014/2015, which indicates that incomes at the bottom of income distribution are overestimated in EUROMOD and/or that incomes at the higher end of distribution are underestimated.

-Detailed analysis of disposable income levels of different income deciles shows that we overestimate the share of equalised income in the lowest decile (by 12% in 2013).
+Detailed analysis of disposable income levels of different income deciles shows that we overestimate the share of equalised income in the lowest decile (by 11% in 2014).
 This might be due to anonymised incomes used in EU-SILC data, where very low incomes are replaced by higher values and very high incomes are replaced by lower values.
-Besides, the reason for overestimation of disposable income in the lowest decile is also over-estimation of social assistance which is targeted to lower deciles.
-For all other deciles the deviation between EUROMOD estimates and EU-SILC based Eurostat statistics is not higher than 2% in 2013.
+Besides, the reason for overestimation of disposable income in the lowest decile is also over-estimation of means tested social benefits which are targeted to lower deciles.
+For all other deciles the deviation between EUROMOD estimates and EU-SILC based Eurostat statistics is not higher than 1% in year 2014/2015.
 Share of equalised income in the highest decile is underestimated only by one percent which indicates that the reason for underestimated simulated income inequality lies at the bottom of income distribution.